Tube (passenger information system): History

+Initial deployment, as PARDS

-PARDS was created amid complaints from train passengers that they are unaware of what's going on while riding the system, with a lack of information displays among their major complaints.
+PARDS was created amid feedback from train passengers that they are unaware of what's going on while riding the system, with a lack of information displays among their major complaints.

 The system was unveiled on May 5, 2017, with the system being installed on one Line 2 train.
 By June 2017, all ten active train units were fitted with the system, with some 400 LCD monitors installed system-wide.
 Installed at no cost to the national government, PARDS is funded through advertising.

 Although initially deployed on the Line 2, TrackMate also presented the system to the Light Rail Manila Corporation, the operator of Line 1, and to the Metro Rail Transit Corporation, operator of Line 3, eliciting a positive reaction.
 TrackMate also claimed that there is interest in deploying PARDS internationally, as well as that there is potential in deploying it as a suitable low-cost alternative to traditional railway signalling systems.

+As TUBE

 On March 28, 2019, an event was held announcing the system's rebranding to TUBE.
-In contrast to PARDS, TUBE features a redesigned interface and advertisements, and during the event, Filipino Youtube personalities presented how the companies aimed to deploy the system to all three lines.
+In contrast to PARDS, TUBE features a redesigned interface and advertisements, and during the event, Filipino YouTube personalities presented how the companies aimed to deploy the system to all three lines.
 PHAR and TrackMate have announced that Line 3 trains will be equipped with the system by April 2019, with the goal of having the system deployed on all three lines by July.

+Demise

+However, by 2023, all TUBE screens had been switched off and no longer in use, with some screens found in the LRTA 1200 class of LRT Line 1 being covered up with the route map prior to the opening of the Cavite Extension Phase 1.
+Currently, no reason was given from either PHAR or TrackMate on why the passenger information screens had been switched off.